 - Check the “Accept cookies from sites” and “Accept third-party cookies” in the Cookies panel.

-- Set the “Keep until” dropdown option to “Until I close firefox”.
+- Set the “Keep until” dropdown option to “Until I close Firefox”.
 That way, all cookies will be erased when you close the last browser window.

 - Click the Exceptions button.
 Enter the domain names of sites you trust putting cookies on your machine.
 Only those will be allowed from now on.

 You’ll see that your whitelist will be quite limited.
-If you have a different and complex password for every site, using something like KeePass Password Safe makes login in to your favourite sites a lot easier, and even removed the need of adding not so frequently used sites in the whitelist at all.
+If you have a different and complex password for every site, using something like KeePass Password Safe makes login in to your favorite sites a lot easier, and even removed the need of adding not so frequently used sites in the whitelist at all.

-This doesn’t protect you from a virus or trojan infection, but it does make it harder to track your online trail for any company that ever displayed a banner on a webpage you have been viewing.
+This doesn’t protect you from a virus or trojan infection, but it does make it harder to track your online trail for any company that ever displayed a banner on a web page you have been viewing.